 All applicants should follow the below process and meet the described requirements (Specific additional requirements for Advanced Standing applicants are identified)

-1. Applicants should apply online at explore.westfield.ma.edu
+1. Applicants should apply online at connect.westfield.ma.edu/apply

 2. Applicants must have a Bachelor’s Degree from an accredited college or university.
 To apply for Advanced Standing the candidate must have a BSW from a CSWE accredited program.

 3. Applicants must have an undergraduate degree that included a clear liberal arts base and a firm foundation in the social sciences, government, and human biology.
 (Applicants should identify their social science, government and human biology courses on the application form.
 Students who do not meet this requirement may be accepted into the program but will be required to take courses to meet these requirements prior to starting the program.)

 4. Applicants need a 2.8 overall undergraduate G.P.A.
 For Advanced Standing candidates, the applicant should also have a 3.0 social work GPA.
 In extraordinary circumstances both requirements can be waived by the Admission Committee.

 5. Applicants need to complete the MSW form, specifying Traditional MSW program or Advanced Standing MSW Program and whether they would like to be full-time or part-time.

 6. Applicants need to have three letters of reference completed, including one academic reference.
 Advanced Standing applicants need to have one of their letters of reference from their BSW Program Director (or his/her designee).
 A letter from their Field Placement Supervisor is highly recommended.

 7. Applicants need to submit a current resume.

 8. Applicants need to complete a professional statement that describes: